christopher5106/christopher5106.github.io/_posts/2015-03-26-web-redirection-to-mobile-web-or-app-with-a-modal-box.markdown

 **It's a re-use of the "Applink standard" in our JS to decide if there has to be a redirection, and where to redirect in such a case.**

-#App detection and launch with custom URI schemes
+#Detecting and launching the app with custom URI schemes

 Custom URI schemes are the last step, to be able to open the right page inside the app (in the case of opening the app), but also to launch the app.